facebook/react-native/docs/Tutorial-IntegrationWithExistingApps.md

 ### The React Native component

-The first bit of code we will write is the actual React Native code for the new "High Score" screen that will be intergrated into our application.
+The first bit of code we will write is the actual React Native code for the new "High Score" screen that will be integrated into our application.

 #### Create a `index.ios.js` file